THE BENEFITS OF KELP

 Two situations seem to cause reactions to kelp.

 1. Hyperthyroidism or Grave’s disease.
-Individuals with this condition often need to avoid kelp completely until the condition has resolved using a complete nutritional balancing program.
+Individuals with this condition often need to avoid kelp completely until the condition has resolved using a complete development program.
 All cases, so far, have gone away on this program.

 However, when hyperthyroidism is present, kelp is usually not well-tolerated.
-For more details, read Thyroid Disease, Hyperthyroidism, and Hyperthyroidism Interview on this site.
+For more details, read Thyroid Disease, Hyperthyroidism, and Hyperthyroidism Interview.

-These reactions are temporary and they are healing reactions.
+These reactions are usually short-term and healing reactions.
 Most are due to the removal of toxic elements such as mercury, chlorine, bromine and fluorine compounds from the body.
 Usually, one just needs to reduce the dose for a while, and then work up slowly.
 One man reported a reaction to kelp that went away when he took zinc along with kelp.

 Everyone seems able to take kelp, eventually, if the person follows a nutritional balancing program.
 As with the product, GB-3, some people must go easy at first, but everyone eventually seems able to take it.